Elliot518/ElliotHelloTalkTopics/Language/English/Topic/random.md

 ### Dogs

-A long-haired woman and her child walked to a dog on the roadside. <br>
+A woman and her child walked to a dog on the roadside. <br>
 The woman squatted down and touched the pet dog, but unexpectedly, The dog suddenly knocked the woman down and bit her face for several seconds. <br>
 The woman screamed for help after falling to the ground. <br>